frempongdev/Accra-Esports-Festival/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank  everyone who inspired me to learn programming.
+Regards to the whole Microverse team, Peers, and family supporting.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>